Neighbourhood Guide: Marine and Cambie

-VIP movies + Douglas Coupland art + transit = South Vancouver’s coolest intersection
+VIP movies + Douglas Coupland art + transit.

-Dubbed an “instant neighbourhood” by the CBC, the intersection at Cambie and SW Marine has transformed from its onetime non-descript industrial state into South Vancouver’s hottest hangout—complete with the city’s only VIP movie theatre—faster than Iron Man saved the universe.
+Dubbed an “instant neighbourhood” by the CBC, the intersection at SW Marine and Cambie has transformed from its one-time non-descript industrial state into one of South Vancouver’s popular hangouts—thanks to the city’s only VIP movie theatre—faster than Iron Man saved the universe.

 Now, not only is it a hot spot for movie-goers, it’s an increasingly popular place to hang your Canucks cap.
 Stationed at the Marine Drive stop on the Canada Line, are three significant high-rises, a high street with all the “necessities:” a grocery store, pharmacy, Irish pub, and a dim sum hot spot (read: BBQ pork buns, shrimp dumplings, and egg tarts), plus perks for parents: a preschool and a park.

 It’s the intersection’s convenience factor that really ups its popularity: a 15-minute walk will get you to the Marpole-Oakridge Community Centre (*new outdoor pool coming soon*), a “secret” bike lane beneath the Canada Line will deliver you almost directly to the Richmond Night Market, and the Canada Line will get you Downtown Vancouver in 15 minutes flat.